Before you start . . .

 Corpus processing software will help you find information quickly and accurately in any set of texts.
 Just how accurate the information you gain is, depends on the nature of a search and the extent to which you use the options of the software you are using.
 Ultimately, it is up to the user to decide about the linguistic significance of the returns which corpus processing software yields.
 This means that the returns will always have to be viewed and assessed by the user before making any statement about language use or language change based on these returns.
 This decision cannot be made by any computer program and it would be wrong to expect this of your software.

 Users are often interested in finding out whether it is possible to tag texts with available software.
 This certainly is possible with the supplied utility Corpus Presenter Text Tool.
 Please consult the section Corpus Presenter Text Tool for more information.

 Tagging involves making decisions in advance about how forms in texts are to be classified.
 Not all end-users will agree with these decisions, indeed some may positively disagree.
 This can throw into doubt the value of such tagging in the first place.
 Furthermore, bear in mind that no matter how good a tagging system might be, the final decision about its usefulness must be made by end-users.

 Note.
 Corpus Presenter is designed for use on PCs.
 If you have an Apple Macintosh on which Microsoft Windows runs normally, then Corpus Presenter will also run normally.
 The program cannot be used with the Linux operating system, I’m afraid.
 Please ensure that your computer is using Windows XP / Windows Vista before loading Corpus Presenter.
 These newer versions of the Windows operating system are the most stable and yield the best results.

-Version 14 of Corpus Presenter is fully compatible with Windows XP / Windows Vista / Windows 7 / Windows 8.1.
+Version 14 of Corpus Presenter is fully compatible with Windows XP / Windows Vista / Windows 7 / Windows 8.1 and Windows 10.